vuepress-theme-hope/vuepress-theme-hope/packages/create/template/blog/slides.md

 <!-- .element: class="r-fit-text" -->

 > By Mr.Hope.
-Please scroll mousewheel down to the next slide
+Please scroll mouse wheel down to the next slide

 ---